kivikakk/comrak/README.md

       --header-id-prefix <PREFIX>
           Prefix generated header IDs with the given ID prefix

+      --header-id-prefix-in-href
+          Apply the header ID prefix to the href anchor as well

       --front-matter-delimiter <DELIMITER>
           Detect frontmatter that starts and ends with the given string, and do not include it in the resulting document